MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ## Step 4: Migrate the VMs

-Contoso admins run a quick test failover, and then a full failover to migrate the VMs.
+Contoso admins run a quick test migration, and then a full migration to migrate the VMs.

-### Run a test failover
+### Run a test migration

 1. In **Migration goals** > **Servers** > **Azure Migrate: Server Migration**, click **Test migrated servers**.